 Straight Teeth Direct™ – teledentistry that gives you straight teeth at home

-Straight Teeth Direct™ is a teledentistry platform that uses an app to connect you with a registered dentist, making orthodontic treatment more accessible, convenient and affordable.
+Straight Teeth Direct™ is a teledentistry platform that uses a mobile app to connect you with a registered dentist, making orthodontic treatment more accessible, convenient and affordable.

 This is because orthodontics is generally considered to be expensive, requires lots of visits to the dental clinic, and many people don’t even know what options are available to them.

-With Straight Teeth Direct™ the whole process is done remotely so you don’t need to visit a dentist in person, providing you saw one for an exam in the last 6 months.
+With Straight Teeth Direct™, the whole process is done remotely, so you don’t need to visit a dentist in person, providing you saw one for an exam in the last 6 months.
 You’ll be assigned to a dentist who reviews your dental records, prescribes your treatment, and monitors your progress remotely.
-It’s super convenient because all the reviews are done through the app on your computer or smartphone.
+It’s super convenient because all the reviews are done through the app on your computer, or your iPhone or Android smartphone.

-With this teleorthodontic process you can get virtually the same level of care, understanding and results which are just as good, without breaking the bank or visiting your dentist every month.
+With this teleorthodontic process, no corners are cut when it comes to patient care and treatment transparency, the results are just as good, and all without breaking the bank or visiting your dentist every month.

-If you’re ready to get started, visit www.app.straightteethdirect.com You’ll be asked to submit some photos of your teeth and answer some simple questions.
+If you’re ready to get started, head over to your free e-consultation.
+You’ll be asked to submit a few photos of your teeth and answer some simple questions.
 This stage of the process is free and you can ask all your questions when you’ve got the results – it’s just like a consultation, but virtual and free!